prettydiff/simple/readme.md

 * Perform arithmetic on non-number data types
 * Attempt to execute any data type as a function/block if they are not functions or blocks.
 * Pass a standard type name into the second argument on the *Store["modifyType"]* method.
+* Pass the incorrect data type into a method.

 ### Reference errors
 * Attempt to create a reference with a reserved name from the keywords and global reference list.